atljh/LoliChess/README.md

 This project uses computer vision techniques and a trained neural network to recognize the chessboard in a given image, predict the positions of the chess pieces, and then use the Stockfish chess engine to suggest the best move for the next player.

+This script is intended for educational purposes and is not intended for cheating.
+It is meant to demonstrate the use of computer vision and machine learning techniques in detecting a chessboard and predicting the position of chess pieces on it, as well as to show how to interface with a chess engine to suggest the best move based on the current board state.
+It should not be used to gain an unfair advantage in chess games.

 <h3>Installation</h3>